 How content marketing drives website traffic

 The first thing content marketing can do for your business is attract potential buyers.
-While content marketing can theoretically be done off-line, it’s primarily an online marketing tool, so attracting prospects means driving traffic to your website.
+While content marketing can theoretically be done off-line, it’s frequently an online marketing tool, so attracting prospects often means driving traffic to your website.